Identifying Opportunity in the Recovery Cycle

 Construction financing rates have begun to moderate.
 The National Association of Home Builders reports that land acquisition loan rates declined from 8.48% to 8.23%, while speculative construction financing dropped from 8.34% to 8.08% in Q1 2025.
 The improvement is modest but directionally positive, particularly for projects with strong fundamentals and experienced development teams.

 First Boston Capital Partners exemplifies this trend, recently expanding their credit facility to $115 million with BankUnited specifically to meet growing demand in Greater Boston markets.
-Since 2022, they’ve originated over $600 million in loans, demonstrating that substantial capital continues flowing to quality projects with appropriate structures.
+Since 2022, they’ve originated over $600 million in loans, demonstrating that substantial capital is still available for well-structured, quality development projects.

 The optimal approach?
 Preferred equity and mezzanine structures that offer current returns plus upside participation.
 While traditional developers struggle with all-debt structures in the current environment, capital partners providing flexible solutions are finding multiple compelling opportunities across the risk spectrum.